VooDooS/blog.u31.fr/content/posts/hello.md

 {{< code bash >}}snap install hugo{{< /code >}}

-If your system does not support Snap, you can dowload a pre-compiled binary from the latest release (https://github.com/gohugoio/hugo/releases) or compile Hugo yourself from source (https://github.com/gohugoio/hugo).
+If your system does not support Snap, you can dowload a pre-compiled binary from the [latest release](https://github.com/gohugoio/hugo/releases) or compile Hugo yourself from [source](https://github.com/gohugoio/hugo).

 You can test your installation with the `hugo version` command.

 # Hello world

 Let's create a {{< codecard "new site and theme."
-"Creation commands" shell >}}# Create a folder names mySite with the skeleton inside : hugo new site mySite
+"Creation commands" shell >}}# Create a folder named mySite with the skeleton inside : hugo new site mySite
 # Create a new theme myTheme in the Themes directory :
 hugo new theme myTheme